DerekYuntao/myblog/_posts/2020-08-08-Estimate-CESM-code-performance.md

 the atmosphere and ocean are running concurrently, each on 64 processors with the atmosphere running on MPI tasks 0-15 and the ocean running on MPI tasks 16-79.
 The first 16 tasks are each threaded 4 ways for the atmosphere. **The batch submission script ($CASE.run) should automatically request 128 hardware processors**, and **the first 16 MPI tasks will be laid out on the first 64 hardware processors with a stride of 4**.
 The next 64 MPI tasks will be laid out on the second set of 64 hardware processors.
 *ROOTPE_OCN = 48* means a total of 176 processors (128+48) would have been requested and the atmosphere would have been laid out on the first 64 hardware processors in 16x4 fashion, and the ocean model would have been laid out on hardware processors 113-176.
 Hardware processors 65-112 would have been allocated but completely idle(空闲).

-**A very important examples given the model timing performance based on different settings of PE layout**s:
+**A very important examples given the model timing performance based on different settings of PE layouts**:
 [BASICS: How do I change processor counts and component layouts on processors?](http://www.cesm.ucar.edu/models/cesm1.2/cesm/doc/usersguide/x1927.html)

-### Estimating Cheyenne core-hours
+## Estimating Cheyenne core-hours
 The computational cost of CESM experiments typically is expressed in core-hours (also known as processor element-hours or "pe-hrs") per simulated year.
 The core-hours used for a job (a benchmark run) are calculated by **multiplying the number of processor cores used by the wall-clock duration in hours**.
 Cheyenne core-hour calculations should assume that all jobs will run in the regular queue and that they are charged for use of all 36 cores on each node (Exclusive nodes).

 Jobs that run in the exclusive-use queues are charged for use of the all of the cores on each node by this formula: